How to Make Gorgeous Chocolate Shavings

-My favourite winter ingredient to decorate with is definitely chocolate.
-Now don’t panic.
+Please don’t panic!
 You don’t need amazing skills to do this.
 I don’t have any qualifications in working with chocolate, but just figured things out as I went along.

 This technique is super easy and quick, I promise!
 And the finish is just so beautiful.
 It immediately adds a professional edge to your cakes!